hikeventures/hikeventures.github.io/_posts/articles/lists/2015-04-21-overnight-backpacking-gear-list-for-spring-and-fall.markdown

 Usually, I take my phone and my Sony A7r camera with me.
 If you are more into action shots or if you look for a waterproof solution you either get a waterproof housing for your camera or you get a GoPro Hero 4 action camera.

 ## Headlamp
 Headlamps are great.
 You can attach them easily on your head so your hands are free or in the tent.
-Here is a list with the <a href="http://hikeventures.com/best-headlamps/">Headlamps</a >.
+Here is a list with the <a rel="nofollow" href="http://hikeventures.com/best-headlamps/">Headlamps</a >.

 ## Compass, Map, GPS
 I have bought a Suunto Ambit3.
 I can plan my routes with it and also locate and track my position with GPS.
 For short trips you can also just take your smartphone with you but for longer trips it's good to have a separate GPS device which does not eat drain the batteries from your phone (in case you need it in an emergency situation).

 Also an external battery or a Solar Charger to charge all your USB devices is good to have.
-I charge my headlamp, camera and my <a href="http://hikeventures.com/suunto-ambit3-ambit2-worth-upgrade/">Suunto watch</a> with it.
+I charge my headlamp, camera and my <a rel="nofollow" href="http://hikeventures.com/suunto-ambit3-ambit2-worth-upgrade/">Suunto watch</a> with it.
 Also you should consider to take a compass (a global compass can be used on the southern and on the northern parts of the globe) and a paper map with you in case your electronic devices do not work for some reason.
 My compass even has a small thermometer on it.

 ## Long Merino Underwear, gloves and cap
 I always take merino pants and a merino long sleeve shirt with me.
 Usually, I wear it in my sleeping bag or if the temperature drops unexpectedly low.
 Also I take a light cap or gloves with me especially during spring and autumn hikes.